Live in prod · ML-DSA-65 Patent Pending

 Does HiveWidget see my prompt or response body?

-By default the widget hashes inputs locally and posts the cleartext to /v1/amplify/sign so AMPLIFY can run against the tenant corpus.
-If you want hash-only mode (no body crosses the wire), pass amplify: false and you ship only hashes.
+By default, the widget hashes your inputs locally and sends the plain text to /v1/amplify/sign so AMPLIFY can work against your dataset.
+If you want hash-only mode, where the actual text never crosses the wire, pass amplify: false and only hashes get sent.
 The cert still signs the same fields.

 Does this slow my inference down?

-No. The widget runs after your LLM returns.
-AmpliHive overhead is 4.47ms p50 / 6.05ms p95.
-ML-DSA-65 sign is ~60ms.
-Your customer sees the LLM response on the same TTFT as before; the cert arrives a fraction of a second later.
-If you want sealed-mode parallelism, use wrap().
+No. The widget runs after your LLM already returned its answer.
+AmpliHive's own overhead is 4.47ms at p50 and 6.05ms at p95.
+The ML-DSA-65 sign takes about 60ms.
+Your customer sees the LLM response at the same speed as before, and the cert shows up a fraction of a second later.
+If you want them running in parallel, use wrap().

 How is partner_id tamper-proof?

-It’s a field inside the canonical payload that gets signed.
-Change it to any other value — even one character — and the ML-DSA-65 signature no longer verifies.
-You can’t forge a Fireworks-attributed cert without Fireworks’ signing key, because there isn’t a Fireworks signing key — the tenant key signs, and the partner_id is just bound into the payload alongside the hashes.
+It's a field inside the standard payload that gets signed.
+Change it to anything else, even one character, and the ML-DSA-65 signature stops checking out.
+You can't fake a Fireworks-attributed cert without Fireworks' signing key.
+Actually, there isn't a separate Fireworks signing key at all.
+The tenant's key does the signing, and partner_id is just locked into the payload alongside the hashes.

 What does verify look like?